Hazing Regulations at TAMIU

 State of Texas Definition of Hazing

-The State of Texas defines hazing as any intentional, knowing or reckless act, occurring on or off the campus of an educational institution, by one person alone or acting with others, directed against a student for the purpose of pledging, being initiated into, affiliating with, holding office in or maintaining membership in an organization if the act:
+The Texas Education Code defines hazing as “any intentional, knowing, or reckless act occurring on or off campus of an educational institution, by one person or acting with others, directed against a student for the purpose of pledging, being initiated into, affiliating with, holding office in, or maintaining membership in an organization” if the act:

-1. Is any type of physical brutality, such as whipping, beating, striking, branding, electronic shocking, placing of a harmful substance on the body or similar activity;
+- is any type of physical brutality, such as whipping, beating, striking, branding, electronic shocking, placing of a harmful substance on the body, or similar activity;

-2. Involves sleep deprivation, exposure to the elements, confinement in a small space, calisthenics or other activity that subjects the student to an unreasonable risk of harm or that adversely affects the mental or physical health or safety of the student;
+- involves sleep deprivation, exposure to the elements, confinement in a small space, calisthenics, or other similar activity that subjects the student to an unreasonable risk of harm or that adversely affects the mental or physical health or safety of the student;

-3. Involves consumption of a food, liquid, alcoholic beverage, liquor, drug or other substance, other than described by the next paragraph, that subjects the student to an unreasonable risk of harm or that adversely affects the mental or physical health or safety of the student; and/or
+- involves consumption of a food, liquid, alcoholic beverage, liquor, drug, or other substance, other than as described by Paragraph (E), that subjects the student to an unreasonable risk of harm or that adversely affects the mental or physical health or safety of the student;

-4. Is any activity that induces, causes or requires the student to perform a duty or task that involves a violation of the Penal Code; or
+- is any activity that induces, causes, or requires the student to perform a duty or task that involves a violation of the Penal Code; or

-• an alcoholic beverage or liquor in an amount that would lead a reasonable person to believe that the student is intoxicated, as defined by Section 49.01, Penal Code.
+- an alcoholic beverage or liquor in an amount that would lead a reasonable person to believe that the student is intoxicated.

 TAMIU Policy

-It is not a defense to prosecution that the person hazed consented to the hazing activity.
+It is not a defense that the person hazed consented or acquiesced to the hazing activity.

 Report an Incident